PoC-dev/cisco-erfassung/as400/README.md

 ### Upgrading
 Sometimes, you want to upgrade the code base to the latest version from github.
 But there might have been incompatible changes introduced meanwhile.
 Please read the [NEWS](../NEWS.md) for incompatible changes and remedies.

-Apart from this, the safest way to upgrade is to upload/overwrite the members, and follow the above directions to recompile the objects. **There is one notable exception!** No physical files should be just recompiled.
+Apart from this, the easiest way to upgrade is to upload/overwrite the source members, and follow the above directions to recompile the objects. **There is one notable exception!** No physical files should be just recompiled.
 If you try, two things might happen:
-- Compilation stops because there are files relating to the PF making it impossible to delete the PF without manual intervention
+- Compilation stops because there are files relating to the PF, making it impossible to delete the PF without manual intervention
 - Compilation commences and overwrites the PF and all contained data

 Usually this is not what you want.
-You can *update* a PF in place according to the updated description, though:
+You **can** *update* a PF in place according to the updated description, though:
 ```
 chgpf file(*curlib/mypf) srcfile(*curlib/sources)
 ```